bfanger/svelte-cannon/Readme.md

 <script lang="ts">
   import * as THREE from "three";
   import * as SC from "svelte-cubed";
-  import * as PE from "svelte-cannon";
+  import * as PE from "svelte-cannon"; // PE is short for Physics Engine
 </script>

 <SC.Canvas>